kibexd/Ivy-personal-webpage/README.md

 ## Usage

-🔍 To experience Ivy's personal webpage, simply open the `index.html` file in your web browser.
+🔍 To experience Ivy's personal webpage, simply open the `Home.html` file in your web browser.
 Navigate through the different sections using the provided links to learn more about Ivy and her journey.
 Share the webpage with others who might be interested in Ivy's story and achievements.

-## Access Ivy's Website

-You can access Ivy's personal webpage by clicking [here](https://ivyy.netlify.app/).

 ## Contributing